 Photopic, Mesopic and Scotopic Vision

 Every beginner's textbook discusses rods and cones, so amateurs pick up on these terms and focus too heavily on them.
 Photoreceptors alone are insufficient to explain night vision.
 Moreover, rod vision and night vision are not synonymous.
 The more important concept is "receptive field," which is fundamental to all visual processing.
-Anyone who claims to be an expert in vision/perception must have a thorough understanding of receptive fields, their various types, how they operate, how they change with conditions and how they determine visual capability.
+A thorough appreciation of receptive fields, their various types, how they operate, how they change with conditions and how they determine visual capability is neccessary for a deep understanding of visual processing.
 I won't go into a full explanation of receptive fields because it is too large a topic.
 However, I will mention two of their properties, inhibition and convergence.

 Individual cones and rods have very similar sensitivity to light.
 Both respond to a single quantum of light, although rods produce a bigger response.
 A major difference between day and night vision is inhibition and convergence, the way the photoreceptors are wired together, and the amount of light-sensitive photopigment available.
 Moreover, most "night vision" occurs in a mixed rod/cone mode.
 The overall operation of the eye in diminishing light levels is better described in terms of three operating modes, photopic, mesopic and scotopic.
 Photopic vision occurs at high light levels and is characterized by 1) cone photoreceptors, 2) low light sensitivity, 3) high acuity and 4) color vision.
 Scotopic vision occurs at very low light levels and exhibits 1) use of rod photoreceptors, 2) high light sensitivity, 3) poor acuity and 4) no color vision.